biswajit-70/two-tier-flask-mysql-app/README.md

 - --name flaskapp: Names the container flaskapp.

-- --network=twotier: Connects container to the twotier network.
+- --network=flasktier: Connects container to the twotier network.

 - Environment variables connect Flask to MySQL: